xxblx/homemanager/README.md

 HomeManager is a simple solution for in-home ip cameras management.
 It allows to control devices with special politics and stream videos from cameras (rtsp) to web (hls).

-HomeManager is designed for personal usage at home's local network (i.e. without access from the internet) with Mikrotik router and Xiaomi Xiaofang 1S cameras.
+HomeManager is designed for personal usage at home's local network (i.e. without access from the internet) with some kind of home server (where the app is installed), Mikrotik router and Xiaomi Xiaofang 1S cameras.
 You have to flash [custom firmware](https://github.com/EliasKotlyar/Xiaomi-Dafang-Hacks) for using these camera models with HomeManager.

 This solution is not suitable for using in the production and may have some security weaknesses (for example, token-based auth mechanism doesn't support tokens renew process).

+## How it works
+If user at home rtsp feed and motion detection are disabled, night-mode settings are ignored.
+When user has left home night-mode settings are configuring according to the current time (depends on sunrise and sunset), rtsp feed and motion detection are turning on.

+* HomeManager is running on some kind of home server
+* Router checks status of user's device and notifies HomeManager
+* Camera requests settings from HomeManager and apply them
+* User is able to open web ui and watch the stream if rtsp feed is active

 # Installation
 ## HomeManager